AARP Medicare Plans Review

 Thanks to its partnership with UnitedHealthcare, AARP benefits from having a nationwide insurance market with Medicare Advantage (Medicare Part C) plans, Medicare Part D prescription drug plans and Medicare Supplement Insurance (also called Medigap) plans offered across the country.

-UnitedHealthcare accounts for the largest percentage of Medicare Advantage enrollment of any insurance company in the U.S.
+UnitedHealthcare accounted for the largest percentage of Medicare Advantage enrollment of any insurance company in the U.S. in 2022.

 No matter where you live, you are likely to find an AARP Medicare plan from UnitedHealthcare available for purchase, though not all plans are available in all locations.